rms13/3d-tiles/TileFormats/PointCloud/README.md

 #### Positions and Colors

 The following example has four points (red, green, blue, and yellow) above the globe.
 Their positions are defined relative-to-center.
+The colors are defined using RGB property.

 ```javascript
 var featureTableJSON = {